USAP Zimbabwe Profiles

 Franklin College '15

-Aubrey studied for his Ordinary and Advanced Level studies at Kutama College where he concentrated in Mathematics, Physics and Computer Sciences.
-He was the National Secretary for Christian Life Community (CLC), Vice President for Youth Against Aids (YAA) and President for the Toastmasters Society.
-Aubrey was a first team swimmer for Kutama College.
+Aubrey studied for his Ordinary and Advanced Level studies at Kutama College where he concentrated in Mathematics, Physics and Computer Science.

 He believes in the saying, "Don't spoil what you have by desiring what you don't, but remember what you have was once among the things you only hoped for."
-The adage, the darkest hour of midnight is an hour before dawn keeps him going especially when things are tough.
 Above all, his source of inspiration is God because he believes he can do all things through Christ who strengthens him.

 Nicole Nomalanga Moyo